Netanyahu’s Iran card…

 |

-The world was not in good shape on the second anniversary of the Russian-Ukrainian war.
-A …
+• The world was not in good shape on the second anniversary of the Russian-Ukrainian war.
+A quick look at the most recent developments alone would suffice to appreciate that we are entering a period of fragmentation and high risks.

 • President Recep Tayyip Erdoğan's visit to Egypt marked the completion of yet another stage in Türkiye's normalization policy.
 The two countries thus agreed to brush aside their 12-year disagreement in an attempt to join forces anew.
 There is little sense in bringing up past statements to talk about concessions and U-turns.